Renz1998/BionicWritingPDFConverter/README.md

 Bionic Writing PDF Converter is a Python desktop application that applies bionic reading to PDF and EPUB (ebook) files while preserving the original images and formatting.
 The application is built using PyQt5 for the GUI, PyMuPDF for PDF processing, and ebooklib for EPUB processing.

+## Quick Start
+**Recommended:** To launch the app easily, just double-click `start.bat` in this folder.
+It will automatically activate the virtual environment (if present) and run the Python script.

 ## Features
 - **Bionic Reading**: Enhances text readability by bolding parts of words.
 - **Supports PDF and EPUB**: Works with both PDF and EPUB (ebook) files.